 Did you know that water is important?
 Of course, you did.
 But did you know that sometimes water can be bad?

 It is estimated that a person cannot survive for more than 3-4 days without some kind of water.
-Most people need to consume about two quarts of water a day, and yes, some can get by with less.
-While some get water straight from the tap, some get their water from tea, pop, or even their foods.
-However, did you know that in order to keep your bodies running in peak condition, you may need more water?
+Most people need to consume about two quarts of water daily, and some can get by with less.
+While some get water straight from the tap, some get water from tea, pop, or even their food.
+However, did you know that you may need more water to keep your body running in peak condition?

 As I mentioned, ideally, our bodies should be well-hydrated.
 Let’s talk about your brain for a moment.
 Some experts suggest that our brain is composed of almost 75% water.
 Being dehydrated by as little as 2 percent can impair your ability to think properly.
 And yes, the kind of water you put in your body makes a big difference.

 Essentially, you are what you drink just as much as you are what you eat.
 However, water provides even more benefits.
 Water can keep the skin healthy, help you feel full so you eat less, keep your muscles from cramping, and clean your vital organs such as the kidneys and bladder (which also reduces the opportunity for urinary tract infections).
 And as I mentioned, it also helps with brain function and helps the body fight off a myriad of different sicknesses and diseases.